 Most of these side effects gradually disappear after the course of treatment has been completed.

-In immunotherapy, special antibodies are created in a laboratory that change the make-up of cancerous cells so that the immune system regards them as foreign objects.
+In immunotherapy (also known as biological therapy), special antibodies are created in a laboratory that work to change the make-up of cancerous cells so the immune system regards them as foreign objects.
 The immune system then starts to attack the cells in the same way that it would normally attack an infection.

-Interferon-alpha is one of the most common types of medicines used in immunotherapy.
+Interferon alpha is an injected immunotherapy now only used rarely to treat Kaposi's sarcoma because of the many side effects.
 It's usually given by daily injections into the skin over a number of weeks.

 - high temperature (fever) of 38°C (100.4°F) or above